 Moisturizing: After washing and conditioning the hair, the hair still needs to be moisturized again before styling.
 Moisturization will keep the hair supple and manageable during the styling process so that the amount of breakage experienced is reduced.
 It is important to moisturize multiple times per week, so be sure to choose a moisturizer that will not leave the hair greasy or weighed down.

 Styling: Using a gel or curl enhancing product will bring out the natural curliness of the hair.
 Be sure to not use products that contain alcohol, since alcohols will dry out your hair and leave it looking dull.
-To get the best results, apply the product in small sections raking it through with your fingers.
-Once the product is applied throughout the whole entire head, follow up with a light oil or serum in order to deter frizz and lock in the moisture.
+To get the best results, apply the product in small sections making it through with your fingers.
+Once the product is applied throughout the whole entire head, follow up with light oil or serum in order to deter frizz and lock in the moisture.

 Drying: With curly hair, it is always best to air dry, but you can also use a diffuser or blow dryer.
 If you do choose to blow the hair out, use the tension method with a nozzle attachment at a medium heat setting.
 If you opt to air dry but still want a stretched result, try braiding, twisting or banding the hair in order to stretch it out as it dries.
 Not only will this prevent the hair from knotting and tangling, but it will also leave you with a cute style once you take the hair down.